 2011-12: Claesson had an eventful second pro season – winning a gold medal at the U20 World Junior Championship in January with Sweden and then suffering the ignominy of seeing his Djurgardens squad relegated from the Elitserien to the second division, AllSvenskan.
 Claesson had 1 goal and 6 assists and was plus-seven in a career-high 47 Elitserien games.
 After finishing eleventh, Djurgardens failed to retain one of the two available Elitserien spots – finishing third in the Kval Series.
 Claesson was an even plus/minus with 1 assist in the ten Kval games.
 He played six games for Sweden at the WJC and was an even plus/minus with no points nor penalty minutes.
 Sweden defeated Russia in the gold medal game.
 Claesson signed a three-year, entry-level contract with Ottawa in May, 2012.

 2012-13: Claesson skated for Ottawa’s AHL affiliate in Binghamton in his first pro season in North America.
 Making his AHL debut as a 19-year-old, he scored 3 goals with 8 assists in 70 games and was +4 with 51 penalty minutes.
 The Senators were second in the East Division and had the AHL’s fourth-best record before being swept by Wilkes-Barre/Scranton in a first round series.
 Claesson had 1 assist and was +1 with 2 penalty minutes in three playoff games.

-Claesson is almost exclusively a stay-at-home defenseman.
+Claesson is a stay-at-home defenseman with some offensive elements to his game.
 While not overly physical, he plays a sound positional game and is very good at preventing scoring opportunities and blocking shots and passes.
-Claesson is not an impressive stickhandler at this point in his career but those skills should improve as he continues to develop.
+Claesson has worked to improve his technical skills during his three seasons in the Senators' organization and appears close to reaching his potential as a prospect.